ratwolfzero/Quaternion_3D_Rotation/README.md

 Quaternions outperform Euler angles in 3D rotations because they:

-* Avoid gimbal lock (no sudden alignment of axes)
-* Enable smooth interpolation (SLERP)
-* Are numerically stable for long-duration animations

-This animation uses a combined rotation in the order Z × Y × X, showcasing seamless transitions.
+Avoid gimbal lock (no sudden alignment of axes) Support smooth interpolation between orientations (e.g., via SLERP, when needed) Are numerically stable for long-duration animations This animation uses a combined rotation in the order Z × Y × X, showcasing seamless transitions through direct quaternion multiplication.

 ## 📜 Historical Context